structureddynamics/OSF-Web-Services-PHP-API/StructuredDynamics/osf/php/api/README.md

 Auto-loading of Classes
 -----------------------

-The OSF PHP API does comply with the [PSR-0 Standard Document](https://gist.github.com/1234504) for auto-loading the classes of the framework.
+The OSF Web Services PHP API does comply with the [PSR-0 Standard Document](https://gist.github.com/1234504) for auto-loading the classes of the framework.
 The SplClassLoader class that has been developed by the same group can be used as the classes auto-loader.

-Here is an example of how you can auto-load the classes of the OSF PHP API framework:
+Here is an example of how you can auto-load the classes of the OSF Web Services PHP API framework:

 ```php
   <?php